-Explanation of Static Electricity Sparks by Ron Kurtus - Succeed in Understanding Physics.
-Key words: physical science, electrostatic discharge, ESD, current, air gap, potential difference, voltage, non-conducting material, Van de Graaf generator, lightning, School for Champions.
+Key words: Static Electricity Sparks, physics, electrostatic discharge, ESD, current, air gap, potential difference, voltage, non-conducting material, Van de Graaf generator, lightning, Ron Kurtus, School for Champions.
 Copyright © Restrictions

 Static Electricity Sparks

 by Ron Kurtus (revised 11 January 2015)

 A static electricity spark is an electrostatic discharge (ESD) or sudden flow of electric current across an air gap, heating the air to high enough temperatures to cause it to glow.
 The size of the spark depends on the separation of the sources of electrical charges and their potential difference in voltage.
 A spark may be only a few millimeters, several meters or even kilometers in length.
 The amount of heat and noise created depend on the size of the spark.